clemenko/longhorn_encrypt/README.md

 ## Linux Servers and Kubernetes

+Cheat code for installing [RKE2, Rancher, and Longhorn](https://github.com/clemenko/rke_install_blog).

 For the sake of this guide we are going to use [Rocky Linux](https://rockylinux.org/).
 Honestly any OS will work.
 Our goal is a simple deployment.
 The recommended size of each node is 4 Cores and 8GB of memory with at least 60GB of storage.
 One of the nice things about [Longhorn](https://longhorn.io) is that we do not need to attach additional storage.
 Here is an example list of servers.
 Please keep in mind that your server names can be anything.
-Just keep in mind which ones are the "server" and "agents".

 | name | ip | memory | core | disk | os |
 |---| --- | --- | --- | --- | --- |